 How to: Automatically Match Salesforce Leads to Accounts

 When Salesforce set up their data infrastructure, they created two different objects that relate to people (Leads and Contacts).
 And out-of-the-box there’s no relationship between the Lead and Account objects.
-It is… annoying, and a huge headache for most B2B MOPs teams:
+It is… annoying, and a huge headache for most B2B MOPs teams.
+This tutorial show show to match Salesforce Leads to Accounts, and end the headaches of:

 • You can’t create one MQL report because MQLs probably span across Leads and Contacts